resbaz/resbaz2019/sydney/schedule.md

 ## ResBaz Sydney Training Workshops

 10am-3pm Tuesday to Thursday.
 Registration is a fixed price of $33 in total, with lunch provided on the days you attend training.
-Places are limited, and registration opens at the end of July.
+Places are limited, and registration opens at <em>9am on Monday 5th of August</em>.

 Below is a high level overview of the workshops, or you can jump straight to a more <a href="workshops.html">detailed description</a> of each workshop on offer.
-This year, for library and reesearch support staff, there is a dedicated <a href="LRSS">stream of workshops</a>.
+This year, for library and research support staff, there is a <a href="LRSS.html">dedicated stream of workshops</a>.

 3 day Training workshops:
 - Programming/computing skills: introductory workshops on Python or R skills, including a day on Git and Unix (Bash) or SQL